-On December 13, 2010, this court held a telephonic pretrial motion hearing.
-Defendant Francisco Uresti did not participate personally but was represented by his attorney, Daniel Cain.
+On July 13, 2012, this court held a telephonic pretrial motion hearing.
+Defendant did not participate personally but was represented by his attorney, Michael Lieberman.
 The government was represented by Assistant United States Attorney Rita Rumbelow.

-Prior to the hearing, defendant Uresti filed no pretrial motions.
-Attorney Cain confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
+Prior to the hearing, defendant filed no pretrial motions.
+Attorney Lieberman confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
 The parties had no other matters to bring to the court's attention.
-Because the parties anticipate resolving this case short of trial, I will wait to provide draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.
+The parties anticipate resolving this case short of trial.

-Entered this 17th day of December, 2010.
+Entered this 13th day of July, 2012.